bart747/bart747/_posts/2015-12-27-jekyll-speed.md

 Beside the blog,
 I have also projects that use different node modules and other JS.
-One 'node_modules' folder turned to be the painpoint.
+One 'node_modules' folder turned to be the pain point.
 I didn't exclude it because it was hidden somewhere deeper in the directory.

 I reorganized my files so now it's easy to locate that kind of stuff.